 Guidelines for a better experience.

-Pitara is an extremely user-friendly tool and opens a universe of options to search your photos from humongous databases.
-Once the tool finishes the indexing of the photos, it’s all yours in experimenting with searches and isolating the duplicates.
+Pitara is an extremely user-friendly tool that opens a universe of options to search your photos.
+Once the tool done indexing your photos, it’s all yours to experiment with searches.

-We want you to gain the best experience with Pitara and have therefore prepared a quick guide for a seamless experience.
+We want you to have best experience with Pitara and have therefore prepared a quick guide for a seamless experience.

 - While copying photos to PC, keep the organization very simple.